Research, Data & Performance Management

 - With UNHCR: List of recent ongoing and completed best practice research on durable solutions and economic impact of refugees;

 - The Solutions Alliance Research, Data and Performance Management Thematic Group Speaker Series- Results from the Labour Market Impacts of Forced Displacement Research in Burundi and Tanzania.
 On behalf of the Group, UNHCR hosted a presentation by Carlos Vargas Silva at the University of Oxford presenting: “Labour Market Impacts of Forced Migration (LAMFOR) Project: Two Case Studies in Burundi and Tanzania”.
 This two-hour presentation shared results from a multi-year research project assessing the labour market consequences of hosting refugees; the economic consequences of refugee return; impact on land ownership; and long-term impacts on education.
 The analysis is based on quantitative analysis of new panel datasets with longitudinal information on those left behind, IDPs, refugees and their hosts.
 The project is funded by the IZA Institute for The Study of Labor and the UK Department for International Development.
-For more information, please see: https://www.compas.ox.ac.uk/project/the-labour-market-impacts-of-forced-migration-lamfor/
+For more information, please see: https://www.compas.ox.ac.uk/project/the-labour-market-impacts-of-forced-migration-lamfor/ (link is external)

 - Under the leadership of the UN Special Rapporteur on the Human Rights of IDPs, the Joint IDP Profiling Service (JIPS) has initiated a collaborative project called: “Informing responses to support durable solutions for IDPs”.
 The project aims to operationalize the 2010 IASC Framework on Durable Solutions for IDPs and develop agreed-upon indicators, tools, methodologies and guidance for comprehensive yet practical approaches to durable solutions analysis.
 Ultimately, the project aims to support context-specific, evidence-based joint responses to internal displacement situations.
 A Technical Steering Committee comprising humanitarian, development and peacebuilding actors, alongside academic experts, has been established to guide the project’s work.
 JIPS brought together project stakeholders at a workshop in January 2016 to finalise the initial set of durable solutions indicators (report below).
 The indicators will be field-tested during 2016 by JIPS and Technical Steering Committee members, which include Solutions Alliance partners, in order to inform guidance development for their use further afield.